bioinfo-pf-curie/raw-qc/README.md

 Usage:
 The typical command for running the pipeline is as follows:

-nextflow run main.nf --samplePlan PATH --profile STRING OPTIONS
+nextflow run main.nf --samplePlan PATH -profile STRING OPTIONS

 MANDATORY ARGUMENTS:
-   --profile    STRING [conda, cluster, docker, multiconda, conda, path, multipath, singularity]  Configuration profile to use.
-Can use multiple (comma separated).
    --reads      PATH                                                                              Path to input data (must be surrounded with quotes)
    --samplePlan PATH                                                                              Path to sample plan (csv format) with raw reads (if `--reads` is not specified)